-The information in this manual is only a part of a bigger strategy to empower UK's poor residents.
-Empowerment involves not only giving the poor the knowledge of services available (pages 7-48 of this manual), but also the skills in writing & presenting applications (pages 52-57).
+The information in this manual is only a part of a bigger strategy to empower Maharashtra's poor residents.
+Empowerment involves not only giving the poor the knowledge of services available (pages 7-55 of this manual), but also the skills in writing & presenting applications (pages 59-64).
 Perhaps most important aspect to empowerment however, is the heart to want to act selflessly for the benefit of the whole community.
-Appendix 1 on page 49 provides a comprehensive 10 step strategy to empowerment of residents with this knowledge, skills & heart.
+That is a change this manual can NOT bring about.
+However, Appendix 1 on page 56 provides a comprehensive 10 step strategy to empowerment of residents with this knowledge, skills & heart.
 Be warned - it is costly and takes years!